victorlevasseur/YAPG/docs/yapg-modding-doc/docs/components/utility-classes.md

 ## Vocabulary

-In the attribute's tables below, the "U" column tells if the attributes can be unserialized from lua/XML.
-The "R" column tells if the attributes can be changed at runtime with lua scripting. "✓" means "yes", "…" means that it will be included in a future version (planned) and nothing means "no".
+In the attribute's tables below:

+ - The "U" column tells if the attributes can be unserialized from lua/XML.
+ - The "R" column tells if the attributes can be changed at runtime with lua scripting using the `myObject.attribute = newValue` syntax.

+"✓" means "yes", "…" means that it will be included in a future version (planned) and nothing means "no".

 ## animation class